Delphindae99/Neon-Dreamscape/README.md

 ## For KDE Plasma
 ![](preview/Plasma.png)
 ### Installation
 Run `cd ~/.local/share/icons && git clone https://github.com/Delphindae99/Neon-Dreamscape` to download files.
 (If ~/.local/share/icons/ does not exist, create it.)
-The GitHub .ZIP files do not preserve symlinks, so you must use `git clone`.
+The GitHub .ZIP files do not preserve symlinks in KDE apps, so you must use `git clone`.
 Alternately, install from KDE Plasma Appearance settings.
 This will also preserve symlinks.
 DO NOT USE .ZIP FILES.

 The theme should now be available under "Appearance" in Plasma system settings.